HubSpot vs Pipedrive: Which CRM Is Right for Growing Teams?

 • Unified data model across revenue teams

-• Automation beyond pipelines into engagement and retention
+• Scales beyond pipelines into full-lifecycle engagement and retention.

 • Reduced long-term system maintenance